How to Properly Clean and Store Your Plunger

 Consider Your Type of Plunger

 Before diving in to tackling a nasty clog, consider what type of plunger you are using.
-There are three different types of plungers to choose from, and they make all the difference in how effective they are.
+There are three main different types of plungers to choose from, and they make all the difference in how effective they are.

 Have Questions?